 From August 1889 FRANCIS ARTHUR became a Town Councillor in the East London Ward 1 district.
 In early 1895 or 1896 he resigned 'on account of business engagements', possibly the business Kelland and Booth - Coach Painters, Trimmers, sign-writers and general decorators.
 This firm was established in 1880, either before Francis arrived in South Africa, or perhaps previous to his marriage to Annie Jane in 1882.
 This theory is based on the fact that his name can't be found on the UK 1881 Census, and South Africa doesn't keep it's Census records.
 He was known for his work on the decoration of the Masonic Temple and was himself a Free Mason and became a Past Grand Master of the Buffalo Lodge. (www.eastlondon-labyrinth.com/people/kelland.jsp)

-PHILIP EDMOND was the second child of Francis Arthur and Annie Jane, born in East London in July 1889.
+PHILIP EDMONDS was the third child of Francis Arthur and Annie Jane, born in East London in July 1889.
 He was only nine years old when his father died in 1898 and only nineteen when his mother died.
 He married JOSEPHINE ELIZABETH ROOS on 31st March 1916 in Johannesburg.
 Josephine had a child but she didn't bring the child into the marriage and according to Philip's military discharge 'on account of disability' papers under the question: "Christian names of Children:" the typed entry reads: "None.
 Has a step-child name unknown to him."
 The story of the step-child known as Coodie is another story!

-A week after marrying Josephine, Philip joined the 2nd South African Infantry Brigade and very soon after was on his way to German East Africa.
+A short while after marrying Josephine, Philip joined the 2nd South African Infantry Brigade and very soon after was on his way to German East Africa.
 His military records state that he had been with the Kaffrarian Rifles for four years previously but it's unsure at the moment whether there was a gap in his military career as his occupation is also listed as 'miner'.

 www.samilitaryhistory.or/vol073et.html has diaries of a Pte E.S.
 Thompson, a machine gunner in the 7th South African Infantry, which gives a graphic idea of what these soldiers went through in German East Africa in 1916 and 1917.
 It makes sense of the letters Philip Edmond wrote when pleading for assistance having not received any compensation for a medical discharge from the military.
 E.C.
 Thompson writes that the regiment landed at Kilindini (Mombasa) early in 1916 with over 1200 men, but by December 1916 there were only 100, and declared medically unfit.
 Dysentery, diarhhoea, fever, and lice seemed to be more dangerous enemies than the German's bombs.